Design Management MA - 2020 Entry

 Full time 12 Month(s)

 The course will help you to develop an understanding of contemporary design management.
-It prepares graduates for careers as design consultants, managers, researchers and design-led, change-makers in private and public organisations, as well as for doctoral study.
-You will develop modes of thinking critical to the challenges design managers face across a range of real-world situations.
+We aim to prepare our graduates for careers as design consultants, managers, researchers and design-led, change-makers in private and public organisations, as well as for doctoral study.
+You will have the chance to develop modes of thinking critical to the challenges design managers face across a range of real-world situations.
 The course explores design management from a range of future-oriented perspectives, including service design, design for sustainability, design strategy, and design and branding.
-An Imagination Lab – an intensive project-based design studio – enables students to undertake a deep dive into a complex design challenge.
+Our Imagination Lab – an intensive project-based design studio – enables you to explore complex desgin challenges.

 You will study a range of modules as part of your course, some examples of which are listed below.